All Episodes

 But it's never Americans.

-It's always his gangs.
+It's always these gangs.

-These little gangs, these thugs that are paid by source-funded money, or not just Soros, but just straight up the US government.
+These little gangs, these thugs that are paid by Source-funded money or not just Soros, but just straight up the U.S. government.

 Obama.